 Optional Redemption of the Bonds.
-The County reserves the right to redeem outstanding Bonds maturing on or after January 1, 2021, in whole or in part, at any time on or after July 1, 2020, at the price of par plus accrued interest, if any, to the date fixed for redemption.
+The County reserves the right to redeem outstanding Bonds maturing on or after January 1, 2022, in whole or in part, at any time on or after January 1, 2021, at the price of par plus accrued interest, if any, to the date fixed for redemption.

 If less than all of the Bonds subject to optional redemption are called for redemption, the County will choose the maturities to be redeemed.
 If less than a whole of a maturity is called for redemption, the Bonds to be redeemed will be chosen randomly by the Bond Registrar (or in such other manner as the Bond Registrar may determine).
-So long as the Bonds are registered in the name of Cede & Co. or its registered assign, the Bonds to be redeemed will be chosen by lot by DTC.
+So long as the Bonds are registered in the name of Cede & Co. or its registered assign, the Bonds to be redeemed will be chosen by DTC in accordance with its procedures.
 See Appendix F-Book-Entry System.